Jarugandi: Plot

-Quite annoyed with the troubles of living the life of a lower middle-class person, Sathya (Jai) decides to go to any extent to make money to run his family.
-Along with his friend Paari (Daniel Annie Pope), he meets Samuel (Ilavarasu), who promises to provide him money if he can forge documents.
-Sathya and Paari open a travel company and start dreaming of a happy life.
-However, a cop (Bose Venkat) who knows about the fake documents threatens to put them in jail if they fail to arrange a sum of ₹10 lakh in two days.
-Sathya sends his family away and starts searching for money with Paari.
-Gajendran (Robo Shankar), a rich man who is madly in love with Keerthy (Reba Monica John), offers to give them the money if they help him succeed in his romance.
+Annoyed with the struggles of living as a lower-middle-class person, Sathya (Jai) decides to go to any extent to make money for his family.
+With his friend Paari (Daniel Annie Pope), he meets Samuel (Ilavarasu), who promises to provide him with money if he can forge documents.
+Sathya and Paari start a travel company and dream of a happy life.
+However, police officer Appadurai (Bose Venkat), aware of the forged documents, threatens to jail them unless they arrange ₹10 lakh in two days.
+Sathya sends his family away and along with Paari starts looking for the money to bribe Appadurai.
+A rich man Gajendran (Robo Shankar) who is in love with Keerthy (Reba Monica John), offers to give them the money if they help him win over his love interest.
 However, circumstances force Sathya to kidnap Keerthy, which earns him the wrath of a human trafficking group led by a gangster (Amit Tiwari).